 Museum of Antiquities, Archaeological museum in Algiers, Algeria

-A particularly remarkable statue from the 3rd century shows a child holding an eagle against its chest.
-The collection also preserves bronze fragments of an ancient horse that are rarely displayed.
+A statue from the 3rd century shows a child pressing an eagle against its chest, a subject rarely seen in ancient art from this region.
+The collection also holds bronze fragments of an ancient horse that are only occasionally put on display.

 The community of curious travelers